SmaniaD/Marine-Life-yuruyurau/README.md

 as converted to Python using ChatGPt and Co-pilot.
 Please give the full credit to yuruyurau.

-These mesmerazing animations criate sea-like creature for a weird combinatiion of mathematical functions.
+These pde  criates mesmerazing animations of  sea-like creatures from a  combinatiion of mathematical functions.